-The NPAES sets targets for protected area expansion, provides maps of the most important areas for expansion, and makes recommendations on mechanisms these areas.
+The NPAES sets targets for the expansion of protected areas, provides maps of the most important areas for expansion.
 It deals with land-based and marine protected areas across all of South Africa's territory.
 Focus areas for land-based protected area expansions are large, intact and unfragmented areas of high importance for biodiversity representation and ecological persistence.
 These areas are suitable for the creation or expansion of large protected areas (BGIS, 2007).

-The focus areas were identified through a systematic biodiversity planning process undertaken as part of the development of the National Protected Area Expansion Strategy 2008 (NPAES).
-They present the best opportunities for meeting the ecosystem-specific protected area targets set in the NPAES (BGIS, 2007).
+The focus areas were identified through a systematic biodiversity planning process undertaken as part of the development of the National Protected Area Expansion Strategy in 2008.
+They present the best opportunities for meeting the ecosystem-specific protected area targets (BGIS, 2007).